Bivens v. Six Unknown Named Agents: Decision

 The Supreme Court, in an opinion by Justice Brennan, laid down a rule that it will infer a private right of action for monetary damages where no other federal remedy is provided for the vindication of a constitutional right, based on the principle that "for every wrong, there is a remedy".
-The court reasoned based upon a presumption that where there is a violation of a right, the plaintiff can recover whatever he could recover under any civil action, unless Congress has expressly curtailed that right of recovery, or there exist some "special factors counseling hesitation".
+The court reasoned based upon a presumption that where there is a violation of a right, the plaintiff can recover whatever he could recover under any civil action, unless Congress has expressly curtailed that right of recovery, or there exist some "special factors counselling hesitation".

 Concurrence

 Justice Harlan voted with the majority to reverse the lower court but also wrote a separate concurring opinion.

 Harlan particularly emphasized the special importance of constitutional rights.
 He presented that it was well-settled, even undeniable, that a suit for injunction based on a constitutional right had been long recognized in the Federal courts.
 However, a suit for damages should be as or more acceptable.